José Nepomuceno

-José Nepomuceno y Zialcita (May 15, 1893 – December 1, 1959) was one of the pioneering directors and producers of Philippine cinema.
-He is also known as the "founder of Philippine movies", and he had his own production company Jose Nepomuceno Productions.
-He produced the first Filipino silent film entitled Dalagang Bukid in 1919.
+José Nepomuceno y Zialcita (May 15, 1893 – December 1, 1959) was a Filipino filmmaker.
+A founding father of Philippine cinema, he is widely known for pioneering film directing and producing locally until the Second World War began.
+He had his own production company Jose Nepomuceno Productions, which produced the first Filipino silent film entitled Dalagang Bukid in 1919.
 The film starred Atang de la Rama, a future National Artist of the Philippines.

 He also directed Un (El) Capullo Marchito ("A Wilted Rosebud") in 1920.
 It starred Luisa Acuña, who then became a famous leading lady in Filipino silent films.